Spectral Galerkin method for the zero dispersion limit of the fractional Korteweg-de Vries equation: Zero Dispersive Limit

 Let $u_0$ be the initial condition associated with the fractional KdV equation \eqref{usualkdvbo}, and we use the parameters $L = 15$ and $c = 0.5$.
 Figure \ref{fig:timevarbo} represents that the oscillations arise after the break time $\tilde t_{c}$, where $\tilde{t}_{c} = 1/\displaystyle\max_{x\in \R}[-u_0'(x)]$.
 In the form of \eqref{asyptoticsol}, the asymptotic solution in the explicit form is not known in this case.
 However, we have observed in Figure \ref{fig:timevarbo} that the oscillations have similar asymptotic after $t>\tilde{t}_c$ as seen in \cite{miller2011zero}.

 Here are some observations on the behavior of numerical and asymptotic solutions as $\varepsilon \to 0$ for $\alpha \in [1,2]$:

 \begin{itemize} \item Our numerical experiments reveal the presence of small oscillations even before the break time $t_c$, consistent with findings by Grava and Klein \cite{grava2007numerical}.
-The left plot in Figure \ref{fig:breaktime} shows oscillations near $x_c$ at $t = 0.214$, just before $t_c$, for $\varepsilon = 10^{-1}$ and $\alpha =1.99$.
+The left plot in Figure \ref{fig:breaktime} shows oscillations near $x_c$ at $t = 0.214$, just before $t_c$, for $\varepsilon = 10^{-1}$ and $\alpha =1.999$.
 As $\varepsilon$ tends to 0, the oscillations diminish, and the solution converges to the solution of the limiting equation \eqref{eqn_burgers}.
 For $\varepsilon = 10^{-4}$, the right plot in Figure \ref{fig:breaktime} shows no oscillations before $t_c$.

-\item Numerical simulations indicate that the oscillatory zone of the numerical solution $U^N_\varepsilon$ for the fractional KdV equation \eqref{fkdv} slightly exceeds the theoretical oscillatory zone $[x^-(t), x^+(t)]$.
-Figure \ref{fig:errzdl} demonstrates that at $t = 0.4 > t_c$, the oscillatory region from simulations is larger than the theoretical one.
-As $\varepsilon \to 0$, the numerical oscillatory zone contracts, approaching $[x^-(t), x^+(t)]$, as shown in Figure \ref{fig:epsvar}.
+\item {Numerical simulations reveal that the oscillatory region of the numerical solution \(U_{\varepsilon,N}\) for the fractional Korteweg-de Vries (KdV) equation \eqref{fkdv} slightly extends beyond the theoretical oscillatory zone \([x^-(t), x^+(t)]\), as observed in the study by Grava and Klein \cite{grava2007numerical} for the KdV equation.
+Furthermore, Figure \ref{fig:errzdl} confirms that, at \(t = 0.4 > t_c\), the oscillatory region in the numerical simulations is larger than the corresponding theoretical region.} As $\varepsilon \to 0$, the numerical oscillatory zone contracts, approaching $[x^-(t), x^+(t)]$, as shown in Figure \ref{fig:epsvar}.
 For a fixed small $\varepsilon$, the oscillatory zone $[x^-(t), x^+(t)]$ expands with time for $t > t_c$, and Figure \ref{fig:timevar} illustrates significant oscillations for small $\varepsilon$ as time progresses past $t_c$.

 \item We have observed that decreasing of exponent $\alpha$ leads to increased in oscillations due to weaker dispersion.
 Figure \ref{fig:alphavar} shows that variations in $\alpha$ affect the approximate solution, also reduces the numerical oscillatory zone for fixed $\varepsilon = 10^{-1}$ and time $t = 0.5$.